MohammadKani/awesome-chatgpt-prompts/README.md

 > free to confirm if all your issues have been addressed before we end the
 > session.

-## Act as Creative Branding Strategist
+## به عنوان Creative Branding Strategist

 Contributed by: [@waleedsid](https://github.com/waleedsid)